storageos/storageos.github.io/_docs/manage/rules.md

 ### Labels

-Labels can be attached to *volumes* at creation time and subsequently added or removed at any time.
+Labels can be added to *volumes* at creation time or modified at any time.

-Similarly, labels can be attached to *rules* and subsequently modified based on the *action* applied (see below for more information on *actions*).
+Similarly, labels can be added to *rules* and modified at any time based on the *action* applied (see below for more information on *actions*).

 Each object can have a set of key/value labels defined.
 Each Key must be unique for a given object.